 1. You’ll Be Vulnerable to Lawsuits

-Terms and conditions form a legal contract between your website or mobile app and its users.
-In order to adequately protect your business from legal challenges, your terms and conditions need to be specific to your activities.
+Terms and conditions form a legal contract between your website or app and its users.
+To protect your business from legal challenges, your terms and conditions need to be specific to your activities.

-If you copy someone’s legal policies, they won’t be tailored to your business, so they’ll likely have significant gaps in coverage that reduce or eliminate the legal protection terms and conditions should give you.
+If you copy another site’s legal policies, they won’t be tailored to your business, so they’ll likely have gaps in coverage that reduce or eliminate the legal protection terms and conditions should give you.

 2. You Could Be Fined for Copyright Infringement